arabog/ALX_T_Notes/day4/day4.md

 less is a program that lets us view text files.
 This is very handy since many of the files used to control and configure Linux are human readable.

-Previous | Contents | Next
-Looking Around
+# Linux - Looking Around
 Now that we know how to move from working directory to working directory, we're going to take a tour of our Linux system and, along the way, learn some things about what makes it tick.
 But before we begin, we have to learn about some tools that will come in handy during our journey.
 These are:

-ls (list files and directories) less (view text files) file (classify a file's contents) ls
+ls (list files and directories) less (view text files) file (classify a file's contents)

+*ls*
 The ls command is used to list the contents of a directory.
 It is probably the most commonly used Linux command.
 It can be used in a number of different ways.
 Here are some examples:

-Examples of the ls command
 Command	                Result
-ls	List the files in the working directory ls /bin	List the files in the /bin directory (or any other directory we care to specify) ls -l	List the files in the working directory in long format ls -l /etc /bin
+ls	                    List the files in the working directory
+ls /bin	                List the files in the /bin directory (or any other directory we care to specify)
+ls -l	                List the files in the working directory in long format
-List the files in the /bin directory and the /etc directory in long format
+ls -l /etc /bin	        List the files in the /bin directory and the /etc directory in long format
 ls -la ..
 List all files (even ones with names beginning with a period character, which are normally hidden) in the parent of the working directory in long format
 These examples also point out an important concept about commands.
 Most commands operate like this:

-command -options arguments
+`command -options arguments`
 where command is the name of the command, -options is one or more adjustments to the command's behavior, and arguments is one or more "things" upon which the command operates.

 In the case of ls, we see that ls is the name of the command, and that it can have one or more options, such as -a and -l, and it can operate on one or more files or directories.

 A Closer Look at Long Format
 If we use the -l option with ls, you will get a file listing that contains a wealth of information about the files being listed.
 Here's an example:

 -rw-------   1 me       me            576 Apr 17  2019 weather.txt
 drwxr-xr-x   6 me       me           1024 Oct  9  2019 web_page
 -rw-rw-r--   1 me       me         276480 Feb 11 20:41 web_site.tar
 -rw-------   1 me       me           5743 Dec 16  2018 xmas_file.txt

 ----------     -------  -------  -------- ------------ -------------
     |             |        |         |         |             |